unriale/CulturalHeistory/README.md

 ## Gameplay example

 This is an example that shows you how the game looks like.
-In this scene the thief is trynig to steal a treasure in the egyptian room!
+In this scene the thief is trying to steal a treasure in the egyptian room!

 <img src="https://github.com/unriale/CulturalHeistory/blob/master/Screenshots/Gameplay.gif" width="750">